HenrikBengtsson/R.utils/revdep/problems.md

 ## In both

-*   checking package dependencies ...
-ERROR
+*   checking for hidden files and directories ...
+NOTE
     ```
-    Packages required but not available: ‘TFBSTools’ ‘motifmatchr’
+    Found the following hidden files and directories:
+      .BBSoptions
+    These were most likely included in error.
+See section ‘Package

-    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
+    structure’ in the ‘Writing R Extensions’ manual.
-    manual.
+    ```

+*   checking dependencies in R code ...
+NOTE
+    ```
+    Unexported objects imported by ':::' calls:
+      ‘ShortRead:::.ShortReadQQA’ ‘ShortRead:::.qa_adapterContamination’
+      See the note in ?`:::` about the use of this operator.
     ```

 # eudysbiome